 If you’re new to the world of cannabis, this perfectly curated Cannabis 101 guide will give you all the information you need to help you choose the right product, dosage, and usage method for you.

 What makes cannabis effective?

-The two main types of cannabinoid receptors in the human body are called CB1 and CB2.
-The CB1 receptor is expressed mainly in the brain and central nervous system, as well as the lungs, liver and kidneys.
+The cannabinoids are delivered to the body via several routes depending on your method of use.
+Many of these cannabinoids interact with the human endocannabinoid system via the two main types of cannabinoid receptors called CB1 and CB2.
+The CB1 receptor is expressed mainly in the brain and central nervous system, as well as the lungs, liver, and kidneys.
 The CB2 receptor is primarily expressed in the immune system, hematopoietic cells, and throughout the gut.
-The affinity of an individual cannabinoid to each receptor, as well as the cannabinoid’s own pharmacology, combine to determine how it will affect the human body.

 Indica vs. Sativa Classification

 There are 200 or more bioactive compounds that have been discovered in the cannabis plant.
-Each strain has a varied profile of said compounds, which in include cannabinoids, terpenes and flavonoids.
+Each strain has a variety of these compounds, which include cannabinoids, terpenes, and flavonoids.

-Flavonoids have been known for some time (as they are not exclusive to cannabis, like terpenes).
-However, there are some that are known to be found only within cannabis.
-These are known as cannaflavins.
-Similar to terpenes, flavonoids share a role in how we perceive cannabis through our senses.
-Cannaflavins affect the pigmentation of cannabis.
+Flavonoids are not exclusive to cannabis, but there are some that are only found in cannabis, like cannaflavins.
+Similar to terpenes, cannaflavins affect the pigmentation of cannabis.
 Those beautiful, deep purple cannabis strains owe their coloration to the flavonoids known as anthoxanthins or anthocyanins.
 In other plants such as berries, anthocyanin may cause red, purple, or even blue coloration depending on pH levels.
-Check out this HERB blog post about cannabis flavonoids.

 Where can I find more information?

-Check out some of our favorite websites for general cannabis information:
+Looking for even more?
+Check out some of our favorite websites for more cannabis information: